-VCE's resource plan assumes that its energy resources portfolio will include only RPS-eligible renewable and large hydro, and that the balance of its electricity and resource adequacy supply will be procured in CAISO electricity markets or by pursuing other bilateral procurement opportunities.
-Consistent with VCE's long term vision of increasingly procuring local resources and contributing to the development of new capacity, VCE expects its portfolio of renewable energy resources to be located primarily in northern California.
+VCEA's resource plan assumes that its resource portfolio will include only RPS-eligible renewable energy resources, and that the balance of its electricity and resource adequacy supply will be procured in CAISO electricity markets or by pursuing other bilateral procurement opportunities.
+Consistent with VCEA's long term vision of increasingly procuring local resources and contributing to the development of new capacity, VCEA expects its portfolio of resources to be located primarily in northern California.
+It is also assumed that any additional capacity needed to meet electric demand in any hour during the 2022-2030 period can be met with RA and energy resources that are available in the CAISO market.
+Thus, all resource portfolios envision contracting for less than 100 percent of VCEA's total anticipated energy and capacity need.